CeceZiegler1/ML_Final_Proj/README.md

 # Resources Required

-From the OBP dataset, we will be focusing on baseball-hitting data, specifically force plate and joint velocity.
+From the OBP dataset, we will be focusing on baseball-hitting data, specifically force plate and joint velocity to predict bat speed.

 The data can be collected from the following link: https://github.com/drivelineresearch/openbiomechanics